 We also moved quickly to start fixing OneBeacon's business as its historical underwriting results were highly unsatisfactory.
 We identified certain businesses that offer reasonable profit improvement opportunities.
 These "core" operations consist of personal lines and commercial lines sold through agents in New England, New York and New Jersey and selected Specialty products.
-Specialty products consist principally of agricultural insurance, International Marine Underwriters (ocean marine) and A.W.G.
+Specialty products consist principally of Agri, IMU (ocean marine) and A.W.G.
 Dewar (tuition reimbursement) whose distribution is not limited to the Northeast.